hiteshjoshi1/commands/aws_learn/aws_s3.md

    --> Switch Role / or Just paste the link in Step 3.
  5. This switched account can now view S3.

-Questions --
+## Questions --

-One of your users is trying to upload a 7.5GB file to S3.
+- Q: One of your users is trying to upload a 7.5GB file to S3.
 However, they keep getting the following error message: "Your proposed upload exceeds the maximum allowed object size.".
 What solution to this problem does AWS recommend?
-Answer - Design your application to use multipart upload API for all objects.
+- A: - Design your application to use multipart upload API for all objects.

+- Q: A company is evaluating Amazon S3 as a data storage solution for their daily analyst reports.
+The company has implemented stringent requirements concerning the security of the data at rest.
+Specifically, the CISO asked for the use of envelope encryption with separate permissions for the use of an envelope key, automated rotation of the encryption keys, and visibility into when an encryption key was used and by whom.
+Which steps should a Solutions Architect take to satisfy the security requirements requested by the CISO?
+- A:  Create an Amazon S3 bucket to store the reports and use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS).